HikkaV/DS-ML-Courses/docs/index.rst

 Support
 ^^^^^^^

-As the project is an open sourse one, anyone can contribute to it, so feel free to join development discussion :
+As the project is an open sourse one, anyone can contribute to it, so feel free to join the development discussion :

 * On github page of the  `project <https://github.com/HikkaV/VNTU-ML-Courses>`_